USS Austin LPD-4

 Geila visited me for breakfast on the Austin on several occasions.
 She thought George was cute and he loved to make breakfast for her.
 Of course, our galley wasn't kosher but she didn't care.
 She had bacon or even ham unless another Israeli was present.

-Relevant note: We hosted a reception on Austin for all sorts of dignitaries.
-Geila was helpful in advising me the "orthodox" Jewish protocols about women shaking hands with strangers.
+We hosted a reception aboard Austin for US and Israeli embassy and consulate VIPs, Israeli military officers, and a variety of otherdignitaries.
+Geila coordinated the guest list, gave advice on various aspects of receptions for Israeli VIPs, and was helpful in advising me the "orthodox" Jewish protocols about women shaking hands with strangers.
 If it were "that time of the month, orthodox" women couldn't touch any man's hands.
 In fact, in very orthodox houses, she slept in a different room than her husband during "that time of the month"!
-It turned out not to be a problem though; if it was proper for the woman to shake my hand, she would stand next to her husband and shake my hand, If it was improper, she would stand back indicating she would not be shaking hands.
-We also made the mistake of serving shrimp at the reception.
-Also, orthodox Jews do not eat any fish that do not have fins; invertebrates like shrimp which are benthic feeders are off limits.
+It turned out not to be a problem though; if it was proper for the woman to shake my hand, she would stand next to her husband/escort.
+I made the mistake of having shrimp available at the reception.
+Also, it is not "kosher" for Jews to eat any marine animals that have fins (pelagic); invertebrates like shrimp which are benthic feeders are off limits.
 I was concerned that all those shrimp (which were expensive) would go to waste.
 Geila told me not to worry, the shrimp would disappear quickly; she was right!

 I was privileged to get a tour of the northern Golan Heights with the Israeli Army General in charge of the defense of the Golan.
 He showed me the "tank traps" on the Syrian border.
 I was surprised to learn that the Israeli Army advanced almost to Damascus in the war in 1972.
 He showed me on a map the "Kissinger Line" established after the war.
 My impression was that it was very unlikely that Syria would attempt any serious incursions along this border.
 With relations with Jordan very stable at the time, it meant that the primary threat was from Lebanon.